Selithrarion/quasar-nest_instagram-clone/README.md

 Invalid login: 535-5.7.8 Username and Password not accepted - https://myaccount.google.com/lesssecureapps

 ### Notes
-it was planned as 3-month pet project but it lasted for 4 and even with +1 month deadline i couldn't do lots of things that i wanted. although of course i spent only a couple of hours a day on it, i think it's ok haha also i wanted to add some caching and queues but at this rate it'll drag on for another couple of weeks
+- it was planned as 3-month pet project but it lasted for 4 and even with +1 month deadline i couldn't do lots of things that i wanted. although of course i spent only a couple of hours a day on it, i think it's ok haha
+- also i wanted to add some caching and queues but at this rate it'll drag on for another couple of weeks
+- in the video logo on the top left disappeared from 0:36. it's cuz i took image source directly from instagram but it was blocked in russia lolll. before that i reseted browser cache behind the frame